blockchyp/developer-docs/docs/sdk-guide/index.rst

 It'll be difficult to write a payment terminal integration SDK without a payment terminal.
 Sign up for a BlockChyp developer account `here <https://dashboard.dev.blockchyp.com>`_ and order a BlockChyp Developer Kit.
 The kit will include a real life payment terminal and a selection of test cards.
-Don't forget to give us your T-Shirt size.

 .. note::  For the time being access to BlockChyp is by invitation only.
 Contact us for an invite code.